 Link to an image of the three-dimensional structure of the protein ubiquitin.
 Caption: In red, areas where the ubiquitin can attach to itself to form chains, blue is the N-end, yellow the C-end of the amino acid chain.
 Copyright: Paul Riviere, CC_BY-SA 3.0

 In 2018, the construction of a unique centre for unifying the latest technologies in optical and electron microscopy will begin at the European Molecular Biology Laboratory (EMBL) in Heidelberg.
-The Boehringer Ingelheim Foundation will donate 5 million euros over a period of 15 years primarily toward the training of guest scientists from around the world in the use of the highly complex microscopes, and toward support for their research projects with them.
+The Boehringer Ingelheim Foundation will donate 5 million euros primarily toward the training of guest scientists from around the world in the use of the highly complex microscopes, and toward support for their research projects with them.

 Particularly when applied in combination, new imaging technologies promise to enable unprecedented insights and findings in life sciences research.
 Yet, nowhere in the world is there currently a centre dedicated to giving researchers access to the combination of the latest optical and electron microscopy technologies, to training scientists to work with the complex technologies, and to refining these technologies.
 In fact, even the access to each of the very expensive and complex technologies by itself is currently limited to only a few sites.

 In 2018, construction of the Imaging Technology Centre will begin in Heidelberg at the European Molecular Biology Laboratory (EMBL), one of the world’s foremost basic research centres.
 It will be the first centre to provide researchers from all over the globe access to these technologies in combination.

 The building and the equipment of the new centre will be financed by the German federal government, the state government of Baden-Wuerttemberg, and industry.
 The ground-breaking ceremony will take place in the summer of 2018.